The Adventures of a Japanese Woman (Part 3): Life at the International School in Tokyo, Japan

 "If I didn`t acquire reading and writing skills in Japanese, I will no longer be Japanese".
 This was a real threat I always felt.
 Is there a Japanese person who can`t read and write in Japanese?

 I asked my mother to purchase the Japanese language textbook used in the local public school.
 She found an old book store near Mitaka Station where left over textbooks were sold.
-She told me she dreaded going to the bookstore because the atmosphere of the bookstore as well as the store clerk, who was an old lady, reminded her of the days during World War II.
+She told me she dreaded going to the bookstore because the atmosphere of the bookstore as well as the store clerk who wore traditional trousers for women reminded her of the days during World War II.
 It must have resembled some shop in the neighborhood in central Tokyo where my mother grew up.

 Using the textbook, I worked daily on my reading and writing skills mainly during the three month long summer vacation.
 I also visited the local library and checked out books in Japanese, mainly children`s literature.
 Had I not studied at home, I would have grown up not being able to read and write in Japanese.